SArifB/Bahr-C-compiler/README.md

 ./build/bin test/src/test.bh
 ```

-Building the test requires the fish shell, gcc and clang.
-Fish and gcc can be replaced with any shell or compiler of your choosing.
+Building the test requires gcc and mold-linker.
+Gcc and mold can be replaced with any compiler and linker of your choosing.
 The test project can be ran with:

 ```sh
 ./test_run.sh